Skip to main content

 Fundamentals

 Your journey toward understanding your body’s intricate systems often begins with a simple, practical question.
-You might encounter a at your workplace and wonder how it fits into your life, your health, and your personal data.
+You might encounter a wellness program at your workplace and wonder how it fits into your life, your health, and your personal data.
 This is a valid and important starting point.

 The ACA views wellness incentives through a wide-angle lens, focusing on the health of an entire population.
 Its framework is designed to encourage broad participation in activities that can shift health metrics on a large scale.